Tanveer Sangha

-Tanveer Sangha (born 26 November 2001) is an Australian cricketer who plays for Sydney Thunder in the Big Bash League (BBL).
-He bowls right arm leg spin and bats right-handed.
+Tanveer Singh Sangha (born 26 November 2001) is an Australian cricketer who represents Australia in ODI and T20I cricket as a right arm leg spin bowler.
+He plays for Sydney Thunder in the Big Bash League (BBL) and plays domestically for New South Wales.

 He was Australia’s leading wicket taker at the 2020 Under-19 Cricket World Cup, claiming 15 wickets.